 Is it OK if you can’t feel your IUD strings?

-Believe it or not, this is actually super common!
-An absence of strings doesn’t necessarily mean your IUD has made its great escape inside your uterus.
+An absence of strings doesn’t necessarily mean your IUD has made its great escape.
 Sometimes, the strings soften and coil behind the cervix (which, for the record, can feel like the tip of your nose).

 If you can’t feel them yourself, consider asking a partner to check.
-They may have the advantage of not needing to contort their arm between your legs.
+They may have the advantage of not needing to contort an arm between your legs.
 It’s all about the angles!

 Cervix length is also a factor, but you need to ask your clinician about that.
-During your appointment, they’ll be able to explain why you can’t feel your strings if your IUD appears to be in place.
+During your appointment, they can explain why you can’t feel your strings if your IUD appears in place.

-Is it common to feel the IUD strings during sex?
+Is it common to feel the IUD strings during vaginal sex?

 Complaints about a poking string during sex may be a sign that your IUD isn’t positioned correctly or that the IUD strings are too long.